 Applied Computer Science (Full Year)

-The Applied Computer Science course will require students to explore and Computer Science with a real-world problem.
+The Applied Computer Science course will require students to explore Computer Science principles through the lens of a real-world problem.
 Students will continue to build basic skills necessary to develop an app while moving through the engineering design cycle with the objective to have a functioning app for demo at the end of the course.
-For the 2018-2019 School year we will work to partner with Montefiore Children’s Hospital “Chilzone” - an initiative that uses Augmented and Virtual Reality to help young patients while they are in the hospital.
+For the 2019-2020 School year we will work to partner with Montefiore Children’s Hospital “Chilzone” - an initiative that uses Augmented and Virtual Reality to help young patients while they are in the hospital.

 This is a dynamic independent studio class offered to students in Forms V & VI , structured as a "workshop" practicum, and as such it will focus on computer science research and engineering methods with a strong focus on innovation building on in-context user needs.
 The first semester is intended to introduce key methods and apply them in a series of design sprints.
 In the subsequent weeks, student teams will work on a more robust challenge for a "client," where they will continue to hone their computer science and engineering design skills and connect them to not only the user, but also to the business.
 All assignments and deliverables for students will be in the context of their project(s) which is showcased at the annual, year-end exposition.